Cygnus1807/arenate-test/README.md

 ## Supabase notes
 - Team registrations now require the captain to have a completed profile and will automatically respect team member limits enforced in SQL triggers.
 - `SUPABASE_SERVICE_ROLE_KEY` is only needed for local scripts (e.g. `scripts/seedEvents.mjs`).
 Keep it private and never expose it in client code.
+- **Database optimizations applied**: 19 performance indexes, 15 validation constraints, 4 helper functions, and 3 views for faster queries.
+See `DATABASE_IMPROVEMENTS.md` for details.

 ## Troubleshooting
 - Vite will refuse to start on Node < 20.19.0.
 Upgrade Node if you see `TypeError: crypto.hash is not a function`.